surma/surma.dev/content/things/spreadsheet.md

 ---
 title: "My approach to coding interviews: Optimize for iteration"
-date: "2022-01-10"
+date: "2022-01-24"
 live: false
-socialmediaimage: "social.png"
+socialmediaimage: "social.jpg"
 ---

-A big part of interviews, I think, is development velocity and agility.
+A big part of interviews is development velocity and agility.
 And that can be optimized for.

 <!-- more -->

 I recently went through a couple of interviews to eventually land my new gig at Shopify.
 Afterwards, I spent some time thinking how I evaluated candidates as an interviewer and how I approached my technical interview questions as a candidate.
 I realized that there’s probably some experience worth sharing, hence this blog post.

-This is probably not good general guidance for tech interviewing.
-This is about describing _my_ approach to pair programming interviews for a front-end engineering position, where I had to build an app that does _something_ in a given time frame, and the interviewer assisting and assessing me.
+It’s important to keep in mind that every company interviews their candidate differently and on top of that each interviewer own way of assessing a candidate — not to speak of all the unconscious biases that do (but shouldn’t) factor into interviews.
+What I am describing here is an observation of how _I_ have tackled coding interviews.
+This means that this is strictly my experience and your mileage may vary.

 ## The Coding Problem

-A friend of mine told me about this interview question:

-> Build a spreadsheet-like web app from scratch.
-Start simple, with a 10 by 10 grid, and add features like cell referencing as we go along.

-This interview question seems fairly representative of the type of question that is really popular right now for technical interviews.
-You create a fully working app in what is less of an exam, and more of a pair programming session with a tech stack of your choice.
-For the purpose of the blog post, I’ll use Preact and hooks.
-Everyone is using React with hooks, but I’ll continue using Preact until I’m told otherwise.

-Let me be clear that I didn’t encounter this question in an interview.
-I’ll be pretending to go through a ~60 minute interview with an imaginary interviewer.
-And what you will read here is how I would tackle this question and how I predict the interview would go, informed by my experience in interviews.
-While reading all of this, it’s important to remember that **the most important part of an interview is communication**.
-Keep your interviewer in the loop!
-Not only tell them what you are currently doing, but also what you are working towards.
-Think out loud and describe what your ideas are and how you plan to implement them.
-Most interviewers want to help and will reinforce good ideas and try and prevent you from going down the wrong path.
-A coder that can’t articulate what they are doing is likely not going to do well in a team environment.
+Coding problems are supposed to show how a candidate behaves with the task they will likely spend most of their time on: coding.
+For that reason these interviews are usually less of an exam and more of a pair programming session, where the candidate can use their tech stack and tooling of choice and the interviewer observes and even helps along the way.
+The problem often entails building something that _works_, so the interviewer can work through all stages of an app’s lifecycle.
+This has many advantages, like letting the candidate be in their comfort zone and show off their relevant skills.
+However, it also has drawbacks.
+The time frame of building a working “app” in 2 hours or less is clearly unrealistic and will force the candidate to make tradeoffs.
+This is also an important skill to have as a developer, but which tradeoffs are “good” or “bad” is highly subjective and evaluation should be done with care by the interviewer.

 ### Think Before You Code

 Before starting to code, I find it helpful to plan ahead and analyze the task at hand.
 The coding problems I encountered are often _intentionally_ short and vague.
-Don’t let this frighten you.
+Don’t let this frighten you!
 In my experience, you can use that to your advantage:

 - A short description can’t hide details and gotchas in a wall of text.
 - Vagueness means more room to interpret the problem in way that plays to your strengths.